 Students must be accepted to Full Major Status in order to take upper division (ME EN 3000-5999) coursework.
 Acceptance to Full Major Status is based on completion of the courses listed below with a GPA of 2.7 or higher and no individual grade below a C (C- minimum grade prior to Fall 2016).
 All courses must be taken for a letter grade.
 Courses may be repeated only once, and the second grade will replace the first grade.

 |ME EN 1000||Introduction to Mechanical Design for Engineering Systems|

 |ME EN 1010||Computer-Based Problem Solving for Engineering Systems|

 |ME EN 2010/ ME EN 1300||Statics/Statics & Strength of Materials|

 |PHYS 2210||Physics for Engineers I|

-A student who is ineligible for Full Major Status because his/her technical GPA is below 2.7 may remain in Intermediate Status, repeating courses to improve GPA.
-A student who fails to earn a C- or better in any of the courses listed above after two attempts will lose Intermediate Status and will not be allowed to continue in the Mechanical Engineering program.
+A student who is ineligible for Full Major Status because their technical GPA is below 2.7 may remain in Intermediate Status, repeating courses to improve their GPA.
+A student who fails to earn a C or better (C- or better prior to Fall 2016) in any of the courses listed above after two attempts will lose Intermediate Status and will not be allowed to continue in the Mechanical Engineering program.